 Figure 1 shows that tasks 27 to 31 are all linked, but the Start Date for each of the tasks is still 9/11 and the links all appear to have negative lags.

-Ms project start date not updating
+Ms project start date not updating video

 Whenever you set a task schedule manually, you may or may not enter information about the dependencies, durations, date constraints, etc.

 Anything that you enter will be interpreted as best it can, but the calculated schedule will be unreliable until you review the scheduling information and set the tasks to Auto Scheduling.

 Deployment tasks, for example, may need to occur over weekends, as shown below: Figure 5 The task-specific calendar will always supersede the default project calendar when it comes to identifying working and non-working days for a task.

 In Figure 6, notice that Task 22 is supposedly a 5-day task scheduled to start when Tasks 20 and 21 finish.